 Welcome to Geography; welcome to the discipline, and to the Department and its people here at the University of Kentucky.
 As you first read through the materials that follow, you will be setting forth on a journey that will change your life.
 The interests and expertise you develop over the next several years could very well dictate the direction and success of your career after graduation.
 More important, we hope, is that Geography will broaden your knowledge of the world and its many elements, from physical landscapes and climates, to social, political, and economic systems, to cultures and individual perspectives and behaviors.
 We hope that Geography will deepen your understanding of these many areas, and especially of the complex interrelations between them.
 We also hope that Geography will help you appreciate the role that YOU have in this world, as an active participant in the human race and as an informed student within a discipline that can certainly “make a difference.”

-Should you need to see an advisor immediately, walk-in advising is available Monday through Friday from 10:00 a.m. to 3:00 p.m.; one advisor is on call and dedicated to walk-in appointments.
+If you do not have an assigned A&S advisor, walk-in advising is available Tuesday through Thursday from 1-4:00 p.m.; one advisor is on call and dedicated to walk-in appointments.

 Please note advising holds will not be lifted by the on-call advisor during priority registration.

 For additional information about your advisor, resources, and any other additional A&S Advising questions click here.

 202 Patterson Office Tower